a row of terraced houses

 2. Sweep the chimneys

-Older houses often come with beautiful features like fireplaces, some residents prefer to use them, and some prefer not to, but both will need you to take care of the chimneys.
-Regular chimney sweeps can help prevent the build up of soot and remove bird nesting.
+Older houses often come with beautiful features like fireplaces.
+Some residents prefer to use them, and some prefer not to, but both will need to take care of the chimneys.
+Regular chimney sweeps can help prevent the build-up of soot and relocate bird nesting.

 3. Take special care of windows

-Window engineering has advanced greatly over the years, with improved designs helping keep the house in better condition internally.
+Window engineering has improved over the years, with newer designs helping to keep houses in better condition internally.
 Older houses have windows that come with some character, and as charming as they are, they often need a bit of TLC.
 If your home has older windows, it’s important to see what you can improve in terms of insulation and seals – not just for the aesthetics, but also for warmth and protection.

 4. Check on the roof